ninformations/restheart-docker/README.md

 To stop RESTHeart just issue a normal `CTRL-C`.

 You can start it again with `docker start -i -a restheart`.
+For some reasons it could happen that the second time it refuses to start because there's a lock file, but then the easiest thing to do is to delete the container and just create a new one, it's ligthing fast.

 To stop MongoDb issue `docker stop mongodb`